Entebbe: Government and infrastructure

 The head office of the Ugandan Civil Aviation Authority is on the property of Entebbe International Airport.
 The Uganda Ministry of Agriculture, Animal Industry and Fisheries maintains its headquarters in Entebbe.

 The Special Forces Command, a specialized unit of the Uganda People's Defense Forces, responsible for the security of the president of Uganda, his immediate family, constitutional monarchs, state guests and vital national assets, including the national oil fields, maintains its headquarters in Entebbe.

 Other points of interest

 Other points of interest within the city limits or close to its edges include the offices of Entebbe City Council and several branches of foreign and indigenous commercial banks.
 The supermarket chain, Shoprite, maintains a branch in Entebbe.

-In 2014, the American fast-food chain KFC opened a franchise in the town.
+Entebbe is home to the Entebbe Children's Surgical Hospital, a children's hospital, center of excellence for pediatric surgery, owned and operated by Emergency, an international NGO that offers "free medical treatment to the victims of war, poverty and landmines".